Luis Bergareche: Athletic Bilbao

 In 1924, the 14-year-old Bergareche joined the ranks of his hometown club Deusto, becoming the youngest player in Spain to debut in a Serie A regional championship match, ahead of the likes of Josep Samitier and Ricardo Zamora, who did so at 15.
 His career, however, did not look promising, as Deusto was a modest club, so the duty of caring for eleven siblings forced him to leave for the United States, specifically to Akron, Ohio, where he put his studies in mercantile professorship and business teaching to good use, training in the management of large companies, and working at Firestone.
-Bergareche went on to become a Athletic Bilbao player in the 1925–26 season, but due to his tender age of 15, he was unable to make a single official appearance for the club's first team.
+Bergareche went on to become an Athletic Bilbao player in the 1925–26 season, but due to his tender age of 15, he was unable to make a single official appearance for the club's first team.
 In 1926, he joined Sociedad Gimnástica, with whom he played in the 1926–27 Centro Regional Championship, starting as a defender on the first matchday, which ended in a 6–0 loss to his future club Real Madrid.

 In 1928, Bergareche returned to Athletic, for whom he only played five official matches, all of whom within a period of just two months, in January and February 1929, starting in the two legs of both the quarterfinals and the semifinals of the 1928–29 Copa del Rey, and then playing the opening match of the inaugural edition of La Liga on 10 February, in which he scored a first-half equaliser to help his side to a 1–1 draw with Real Sociedad at the Atotxa Stadium, thus going down in history as the author of the first-ever La Liga goal in the club's history.
 However, contemporary accounts disagreed on who scored the goal, with Mundo Deportivo stating that it was Victorio Unamuno, while La Vanguardia attribute it to Bergareche, and the ABC did not even named the goalscorer, describing it as "a cross from Lafuente give rise to a small melee, with the goalkeeper coming out and thus leaving the goal empty.
 Several players come to the shot, and finally, we see a header that sends the ball into the goal, achieving the tie, despite the clear offside that the referee doesn't want to see".